Royal Shrewsbury Hospital

 The Royal Shrewsbury Hospital is a teaching hospital in Shrewsbury, Shropshire, England.
 It forms the Shrewsbury site of the Shrewsbury and Telford Hospital NHS Trust, serving patients from Shropshire (including Telford and Wrekin) and Powys, in conjunction with the Princess Royal Hospital in Telford.

 History

 The hospital, which was built to replace the Royal Salop Infirmary in the centre of Shrewsbury and the Copthorne Hospital on the opposite side of the Mytton Oak Road, was opened by the Prince of Wales in 1979.
-Expansion of the hospital took place when services were transferred from the Ear, Nose and Throat Hospital in the centre of Shrewsbury in 1998.
+Expansion of the hospital took place when services were transferred from the Eye, Ear and Throat Hospital in Mount St in the centre of Shrewsbury in 1998.
+The latter dated from 1879 to 1881 and is a Grade II listed building.
+Historic picture tiles depicting Faith, Hope and Charity were moved from the Eye, Ear and Throat Hospital to the Royal Shrewsbury Hospital.

 The site on the opposite side of the Mytton Oak Road, formerly occupied by the Copthorne Hospital, was deemed surplus to requirements and sold for development to create affordable housing in 2007.
 Of the housing subsequently built, called Copthorne Grange, two of its roads, Seacole Way and Cavell Drive were named after famous wartime nurses.